geeknik/my-awesome-stars/topics.md

 ## graphql

+- [CyberRoute/graphspecter](https://github.com/CyberRoute/graphspecter) - GraphSpecter is a tool to audit GraphQL API
-- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - Self-healing open source data connector.
+- [superglue-ai/superglue](https://github.com/superglue-ai/superglue) - Self-healing integration agent.
 Use it as a layer between you and any complex / legacy APIs and always get the data that you want in the format you expect.
 - [foss42/apidash](https://github.com/foss42/apidash) - API Dash is a beautiful open-source cross-platform (macOS, Windows, Linux, Android & iOS) API Client built using Flutter which can help you easily create & customize your HTTP & GraphQL API requests,
 - [mountain-loop/yaak](https://github.com/mountain-loop/yaak) - The most intuitive desktop API client.
 Organize and execute REST, GraphQL, WebSockets, Server Sent Events, and gRPC 🦬
 - [omar2535/GraphQLer](https://github.com/omar2535/GraphQLer) - 🔍A cutting edge context aware GraphQL API fuzzing tool!